Public Service Fellowships

 Muqaddas has been recently recognized by the National Association of Women Business Owners (NAWBO) chapter of South Jersey as Community Advocate of the Year.
 She was also awarded the Camden County Freedom Medal in 2018 for her community service, and U.S. Congressman Donald Norcross (NJ-1) recognized her as a Woman of Honor in Education.
 She can be reached at outreach@mapsnational.org.

-Mariya Ilyas is the co-chair of American Muslims and Friends at State (AMFAS) employee organization at the U.S. State Department, where she is a career U.S. Foreign Service Officer.
-She currently serves as a Washington, DC-based Foreign Affairs Officer in the Office of Regional Security and Arms Transfers in the Bureau of Political-Military Affairs at the U.S. Department of State.
+Mariya Ilyas is a career U.S. Foreign Service Officer currently serving as a Political-Military Officer in the Office of Regional Security and Arms Transfers in the Bureau of Political-Military Affairs at the U.S. Department of State in Washington, DC.
 Mariya previously served as the Non-Immigrant Visa Chief at the U.S. Embassy Doha, Qatar and as Vice Consul at the U.S. Embassy Amman, Jordan.
+She is the co-chair of American Muslims and Friends at State (AMFAS) employee organization at the U.S. State Department.

-Prior to joining the U.S. Foreign Service as a Thomas R. Pickering Foreign Affairs Fellow, she taught English as a Fulbright Scholar in Antalya, Turkey and worked as a data analyst at Liberty Mutual Insurance, a Fortune 100 company.
-Mariya has held internships at The White House, the U.S. Department of State, the U.S. Embassy Bangkok, and the Population Reference Bureau.
+Prior to joining the U.S. Foreign Service as a Thomas R. Pickering Foreign Affairs Fellow, she taught English as a Fulbright Scholar in Antalya, Turkey and worked as a data analyst at Liberty Mutual Insurance in Boston.
+Mariya has held internships at The White House, the U.S. Department of State’s Office of Pakistan Affairs, the U.S. Embassy Bangkok, and the Population Reference Bureau.
 She launched a journalism program in her native Pakistan as a recipient of the national Davis Projects for Peace Award and completed the Public Policy and International Affairs Fellowship at Princeton University.

-Mariya holds an MA in Security Studies, International Business Relations, and Global Maritime Studies from The Fletcher School of Law and Diplomacy at Tufts University, where she earned the academic distinction of Honos Civicus.
-She graduated with a BA in Mathematics from Bowdoin College, where she was a Chamberlain Scholar and was recognized for her dedication to service through the Heart and Soul Award and Roosevelt D. Franklin Cup.
-She is natively proficient in Arabic, Urdu, and Hindi and conversational in Turkish and Spanish.
-She can be reached at finance@mapsnational.org
+Mariya holds an MA in security studies, international business, and global maritime affairs from The Fletcher School of Law and Diplomacy at Tufts University, where she earned the academic distinction of Honos Civicus.
+She graduated with a BA in mathematics from Bowdoin College, where she was a Chamberlain Scholar and was recognized for her dedication to service through the Heart and Soul Award and Roosevelt D. Franklin Cup.
+Mariya is proficient in Arabic, Urdu, and Hindi and conversational in Turkish and Spanish.
+She enjoys volunteering on the Bowdoin College Alumni Council and as the professional development director for Muslim Americans in Public Service (MAPS).

 Dr. Leila Hanafi is a Moroccan-American international development lawyer with a record of service in international organizations and multilateral institutions.
 She is currently a senior legal adviser with the World Bank Group and adjunct law professor at George Washington University Law School in Washington D.C.
 Leila is Founder and Principal of ARPA international Law Group, an international development law firm, and has served in legal advisory roles to United Nations agencies, including UNOPS, UNDP and the UN Economic and Social Commission for Western Asia (ESCWA), as well as foreign governments.